AryanAb/SLISP/README.md

 # SLSIP

-SLISP, standing for Simplified LISP (or rather Sh*tty LISP once you get to look at the code) is an interpreter for a simplifed version of LISP.
+SLisp, standing for Simplified Lisp (or rather Sh*tty Lisp once you get to look at the code), is an interpreter for a simplifed version of Lisp.

 ## Installation